 Everyone knows what everyone is doing.
 Feedback can easily be given.
 Recent accomplishments can be shared across the company’s feeds.

 Check-ins should provide an opportunity to collect data more frequently, with a more formal format than an unstructured conversation, but without the rating and pressure of a full performance review.

-Some intuitive work tools like Happierco facilitate check-ins and makes life easier; of course if you care enough about employee engagement; this is worth implementing.
+Some intuitive work tools like Happierco facilitate check-ins and make life easier; of course, if you care enough about employee engagement; this is worth implementing.

 7. Track progress